LeetCard: AI-powered Flashcard

 LeetCode has become one of the most essential tools for interview preparation, helping candidates sharpen their coding skills through a vast collection of algorithmic challenges.

-However, some developers prefer to thoroughly code out every solution, while others take a conceptual approach, solving problems mentally or using pseudocode to focus on patterns and techniques.
+Some developers prefer to thoroughly code out every solution, while others take a conceptual approach, solving problems mentally or using pseudocode to focus on patterns and techniques.

 Despite these different approaches, many developers uses spreadsheets or notes to track their progress, but these methods still have their limitations.
 The goal of LeetCard is to provide a more efficient and effective solution to this problem.

-- Reviewing past problems is crucial for reinforcing problem-solving strategies.
+Reviewing past problems is crucial for reinforcing problem-solving strategies

-- Many developers use spreadsheets or note-taking apps to track solved problems.
+Many developers use spreadsheets or note-taking apps to track solved problems

 The design process for LeetCard follows a lean UX methodology.
 It began with researching whether users of LeetCode would find value in a flashcard app to enhance their study process.
 This approach allowed me to quickly validate the concept and determine the feasibility of moving forward with the project.

-Think
+Lean UX Think

-Research & Early Validation
+/Research & Early Validation

 Competitive Analysis